-In March 2017 COFIDE terminated the letter of mandate without providing any reason for their decision.
-The Company is currently evaluating its options for the repayment of the Bridge Loan and accrued interest which was due on 5 June 2017.
+In March 2017 COFIDE terminated the letter of mandate to exclusively structure the senior debt to a maximum of US\$240 million for the development of the Ollachea gold project.
+The Company is currently evaluating its options for the repayment of the Bridge Loan which is due in June 2017.

-The Bridge Loan is secured by the Ollachea Project's assets, mining reserves, mining concessions and rights and a pledge of the shares of the Company's subsidiary, Compania Minera Kuri Kullu S.A., which holds the Ollachea Project.
-If the Company is not able to secure financing it will not have the funds available to develop the Ollachea Project and may be required to delay, scale back or eliminate various programs related to the Project.
-The Corihuarmi mine is not included as a guarantee of the Bridge Loan.
+The Bridge Loan is secured by the Ollachea Gold Project's assets, mining reserves, mining concessions and rights, guarantees from the Company's Peruvian subsidiary Minera IRL S.A., which owns the Corihuarmi mine, and a pledge of the shares of the Company's subsidiary, Compania Minera Kuri Kullu S.A., which holds the Ollachea Gold Project.
+If the Company is not able to secure financing it will not have the funds available to develop the Ollachea Gold Project and may be required to delay, scale back or eliminate various programs related to the Project.